authmicroservice/jenkins-libs/README.md

 Simple.
 As an exercise, write a failing test for the deploy stage, then make it pass.

+## Let us actually use this pipeline now

+All well and good to have some passing tests.
+But how do we use this pipeline in a project?
+Well, that's where the Jenkinsfile comes in.
+This is similar to the .jenkins.yml file used in our legacy CD framework, although it is Groovy code rather than YAML.
+While it's possible to simply define a pipeline right in Jenkinsfile, as previously discussed our approach will be to use the file to configure a pre-defined pipeline contained in this library.
+Let's write a simple Jenkinsfile, with tests first, of course.

+### Test for the Jenkinsfile

 ## The test framework